Meet MTA: Jenny Decker, CMP, Global Experiences Designer

 With MTA, I got to go to South America for the first time and loved visiting Santiago, Chile.
 It was a unique experience and hope to go back again!

 What’s been your most memorable event to date and why?

 It was my first trip to Philadelphia with MTA.
 I landed just in time for the Super Bowl parade in honor of the Eagles’ win – so you can imagine what the city was like during that time.
 I joked and thanked my MTA teammates for organizing such a large event for the arrival of my first meeting!

 When did you receive your Certified Meeting Professional (CMP) credential and what was your reason for pursuing this designation?

 In 2014, I felt like it was just the next step in my career.
 The CMP isn’t an easy credential to achieve so I knew that having it would show my dedication to the industry.

 Do you have a few great travel tips that you could share?

 Less is more.
 It’s something I struggle with but, especially when you travel internationally, having less to keep up with is definitely a plus.

 What do you do for fun?

 Even though I travel with work, I still love to travel with my family and friends.
-I have a two-year-old who keeps me very busy but I hope that my love of travel rubs off on her and that she enjoys seeing new places as much as I do.
+I have two young children who keep me very busy but I hope that my love of travel rubs off on them and that they enjoy seeing new places as much as I do.
 Visiting the “local” places instead of always going straight to the “tourist destinations” is my favorite part about traveling.
 I think the best way to teach culture, empathy, and kindness is to step inside someone else’s world and experience their surroundings, even if only for a short time.